shiloh-nelson/lp-tracker-project/lp_tracker_handoff.md

 # LP Tracker Project - Living Handoff Document

+**CONTINUATION INSTRUCTION FOR AI ASSISTANT:**
+**LP Tracker Project 07** - Continue development of my LP Tracker project.
+I'll provide a GitHub link to the handoff document.

+**CRITICAL FIRST STEPS FOR AI ASSISTANT:**
+1. **IMMEDIATELY** create this document as a working version that can be updated throughout the session (use your platform's document/artifact management system)
+2. **UPDATE** the iteration number above (increment by 1 from what you read)
+3. Use that same iteration number when referencing this session for consistent naming

+**STREAMLINED HANDOFF WORKFLOW:**
+- **Session start**: User provides GitHub link to current handoff document
+- **During session**: AI maintains working version with updates (using platform's document management system)
+- **Session end**: User saves updated version back to GitHub (same filename: `lp_tracker_handoff.md`)

 <!--
-CONTEXT FOR CLAUDE: This is a living project handoff document for continuing development across chat sessions.
+CONTEXT FOR AI ASSISTANT: This is a living project handoff document for continuing development across chat sessions.

 WHAT YOU NEED TO DO:
 1. Read this entire document to understand the project state
+2. **CRITICAL**: Understand the collaborative relationship and decision context - this preserves the project's "soul"
-2. Update this artifact throughout our session with new decisions/progress
+3. Update this document throughout our session with new decisions/progress (using your available document management capabilities)
-3. Be ready to continue development from where we left off
+4. Be ready to continue development from where we left off
+5. **MAINTAIN THE NUANCE**: The reasoning behind decisions, user preferences, and collaborative process are as important as the technical requirements

 PROJECT STATUS: [UPDATE THIS EACH SESSION]
 - Current Phase: Ready to begin minimal read-only implementation